Good Food Guide Acclaimed Restaurant in the Cotswolds

 ‘Top 20’ Most Romantic Dining Rooms – The Times

-Looking out over a private walled garden, the Lords’ dining room is everything that a Michelin star restaurant in the Cotswolds should be.
+Looking out over a private walled garden, the Lords’ dining room is everything that a fine restaurant in the Cotswolds should be.
 Enjoy pre-dinner drinks and canapés in the bar or drawing room, then surrender yourself to our expert team of waiting staff.
 Some 1000 wine bins are carefully stored in the Lords’ 17th century cellars – do pop down for a look if you’re staying with us.
 Dinner is a beautifully paced piece of theatre, with various tasting menus available.

 Afternoon Tea, Saturday Luncheon; Sunday Lunch and Private Dining